nathaliehsieh/scDrug2/README.md

 ## Usage

-Note: Refer to [example](example) for a detail illustration of the usage for The Single-Cell Analysis Pipeline.
+Note: Refer to [example](example) for a detail illustration of the usage for the scDrug.

 ### Single-Cell Data Analysis